 Where do comets come from?

-The sun's gravitational pull takes over, shaping the comet's path into a lop-sided orbit.
-The comet is pulled faster and faster toward the sun, it swings around close to the back-side, then it heads out again to more or less where it came from.
-Some comets dive right into the sun, never to be seen again.
+As the comet is pulled faster and faster toward the Sun, it swings around behind the Sun, then heads back toward where it came from.
+Some comets dive right into the Sun, never to be seen again.
 When the comet is in the inner solar system, either coming or going, that's when we may see it in our skies.

 Why do comets have tails?

 As dust and gases stream away from the nucleus, sunlight and particles coming from the Sun push them into a bright tail that stretches behind the comet for millions of miles.

 When astronomers look closely, they find that comets actually have two separate tails.
 One looks white and is made of dust.
 This dust tail traces a broad, gently curving path behind the comet.
 The other tail is bluish and is made up of electrically charged gas molecules, or ions.
 The ion tail always points directly away from the Sun.

 People have been interested in comets for thousands of years.
 But it wasn't possible to get a good view of a comet nucleus from Earth since it is shrouded by the gas and dust of the coma.
 In recent years, though, several spacecraft have had the chance to study comets up close.

 NASA’s Stardust mission collected samples from Comet Wild 2 (prounounced like “Vilt two”) and brought them back to Earth.
 Scientists found those particles to be rich in hydrocarbons, which are chemicals we consider the “building blocks” of life.